 Now, it’s time to fit the front arms, which includes pinning the English rolled arm pleats.

-I pinned right side out so that means I had to place the pleat folds facing forward on the arm.
+I pinned right side out so that means I placed the pleat folds facing forward on the arm.
 This is exactly how the pleats will look after I sew the slipcover.
-Easy-peazy!
+Easy-peasy!